 - Katherine Pennavaria, Professor, Coordinator of the VPAL

 - Katherine Wilkins, Library Assistant (PT)

-The VPAL is on the second floor of the Cravens building (the taller of the two library buildings, the other being Helm Library).
+The VPAL is on the second floor of the Raymond Cravens Library (the taller of the two library buildings, the other being Helm Library).

-- If you come from the Fine Art Building direction, enter the Cravens Library building and take the elevator to the second floor.
+- If you come from the Fine Arts Building direction, enter the Raymond Cravens Library building and take the elevator to the second floor.

-- If you come from the Garret Hall direction, don't enter Java City into Helm Library, come down towards Cravens and you can find the side door with VPAL's signage.
+- If you come from the Garrett Conference Center direction, come down towards Cravens and you can find the side door with VPAL's signage.

-- If you come into the Cravens building from Normal Street, just go further and turn right to enter the elevator.
+- If you come into Raymond Cravens Library from Normal Street, just go further and turn right to enter the elevator.
 Then go to the second floor.